Green-bms/SmartBMS/README.md

 - How to set cell modules address (https://www.youtube.com/watch?v=e1lMxtpzjrA)

 ## Warning

 Lithium and other batteries are dangerous and must be treated with care.

 Lithium and other batteries are potentially hazardous and can present a serious fire hazard if damaged, defective or improperly used.

 Green BMS is not a professional and certified safety project.

-Green BMS assumes no responsibility for any errors or inaccuracies that may appear in any documentation or file or any software that may be provided
+Green BMS assumes no responsibility for any errors or inaccuracies that may appear in any documentation or file or any software that may be provided.

+The use of this project is done entirely at your own risk and responsibility.

+The use of this project may not be compliant with local laws or regulations.

+## Warning

+Lithium and oth